 Let the energy suppliers know the readings so they can calculate your final bill.
 It's also a good idea to keep a record of the readings (e.g. as a photo on your phone) in case there are any problems ahead of you receiving and paying the final bill.

 Pack everything up

-Particularly if you'll be moving by taxi, bus or train, the key is to pack as much as you can into suitcases.
-This way, you'll easily be able to transport everything to and from the stations/taxi pick-up points.
+Particularly if you're moving by taxi, bus or train, pack as much as you can into suitcases.
+This will make it easier to transport everything to and from the stations/taxi pick-up points.

-To wrap up fragile items like glasses and crockery, you could pick up some free newspapers (you can usually find them in train stations) and use those.
-This will help you save money if you were otherwise planning to buy bubble wrap or something similar.
+Unsure how to wrap up fragile items?
+Pick up some free newspapers (you can usually find them in train stations) and use those.
+This will help you save money as it means you can avoid buying bubble wrap or something similar.

-Also, if you need more cardboard boxes, you might be able to get these for free too – another great way to save money when moving house.
-Pop into your local supermarket and ask if they have any free boxes that they could give you.
-They might have some lying around that had been used for stock, that would otherwise go to waste.
+If you need cardboard boxes, you might be able to get these for free too.
+Pop into your local supermarket and ask if they have any free boxes they could give you.
+They might have some lying around that had been used for stock, which would otherwise go to waste.

 Keep a separate bag for the first night after moving

 When packing, keep one bag aside that's got all of the essentials for your first night in your new home.